The Health Benefits of Vinegar

 The minimal research that has been published around this idea has mostly been ignored.
 A comprehensive review of how the lower throat sphincter works didn’t mention acid at all (Mittal 2006).
 However, an earlier study on human subjects showed that acid caused significant contractions of the esophagus and they hypothesized the presence of acid sensors that were involved in the muscle activity of the throat (Bontempo 1994).

 From clinical experience, I’d estimate that between a third and half of people with heartburn benefit from vinegar.
-Although, a smaller portion have the opposite effect and it makes their heartburn worse.
+However, a smaller portion have the opposite effect and vinegar makes their heartburn worse.
 Anyone that has increased burning or pain with the consumption of vinegar for heartburn should stop using it.

 How to Use Vinegar